idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 This submenu is the workflow selector.
 It allows you to choose how you’d like to use CafeTran Espresso for your new project.
 Here are the options/workflows:

  - **Translate document**
  This is the default workflow.
 Create a native CafeTran project and translate a document or a documents folder (in more detail, CafeTran copies the source document or document folder to a new project subfolder within the specified Project folder and applies the preferred segmentation rules before opening the imported file or files as an editable bilingual XLIFF file).
 CafeTran supports multiple file formats, and offers additional filter options for some of them.
-For more information, see the Suppported file formats section in “CafeTran Espresso - File formats”).
+For more information, see the Suppported file formats section in [CafeTran Espresso - File formats](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/4-File-formats)).
  - **Translate through clipboard**
 In the Clipboard workflow, you don’t import source files for translation.
 Source text is progressively gathered through (and optionally transferred back to) the clipboard.
 See [Translation via Clipboard](https://cafetran.freshdesk.com/support/solutions/folders/6000058167) for more information.
 - **Translate external project**
  This workflow allows you to open and edit external bilingual files and packages generated by various third party CAT tools.
 CafeTran does not create a project folder or native XLIFF for those files, it edits them directly at their file location.
 Files are Finalized, instead of Exported, and Packages are exported back via Project > Export and exchange > To Package.
-See the External projects section in “CafeTran Espresso - File formats”) for more information.
+See the External projects section in [CafeTran Espresso - File formats](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/4-File-formats)) for more information.
  - **Translate a paper document**
 In this workflow, you can translate short paper documents, scanned documents or image files.
 See [Translation of Paper Documents](https://cafetran.freshdesk.com/support/solutions/articles/6000111789-translation-of-paper-documents) for more information.
  - **Edit translation memory**